-If you see an announcement for a job paying $17M ($17,000) or $15M to $18M,and you are currently making $22M, seek an improvement, and can justify a range of $25M to $28M, it is best to use your energies in pursuing more appropriately paying positions.
+If you come upon an announcement for a job paying $17,000 per year, and you’re currently making $25,000, move on.
+It is best to use your energy in pursuing a more appropriately paying position.

-In some cases you may not be able to negotiate for a higher salary, such as in many entry-level jobs offered to new and inexperienced college graduates or in many civil service positions.
-In summary, try to understand how the salaries for jobs you would like are handled.
+In some cases, you may not be able to negotiate for a higher salary, such as in many entry-level jobs offered to new and inexperienced college graduates or in many civil service positions.
+Try to understand how the salaries for jobs you would like are handled.

 Timing Salary Discussion

 The discussion of salary and other employee benefits should, if possible, be reserved until after a job offer is made.
 While it is likely that the company will initiate this discussion in application blanks or early in interviews, it is to your advantage to postpone discussion until you have sufficiently impressed the interviewer with your sales presentation.